 - M.A., Liberal Arts, Winthrop University

 - B.A., Criminal Justice, North Carolina Central University

-Avery Staley is the inaugural vice president for diversity, equity and inclusion at Lenoir-Rhyne and joined the leadership team in 2021.
+Avery Staley is vice president for diversity, equity and inclusion at Lenoir-Rhyne and joined the leadership team in 2021.
 In this role, Staley provides leadership and is instrumental in planning and implementing DEI initiatives.
 In addition, as the chief diversity officer, Staley collaborates with internal and external campus communities to develop an open, diverse, inclusive and supportive learning and working environment, focusing on underrepresented and marginalized populations.